Sustainability Dashboard

 ### What is not included

-The dashboard reports emissions from the Azure infrastructure that hosts your websites.
+The dashboard reports emissions from the infrastructure and network that serve your websites.
 It does not include:

 * Emissions from the Umbraco Cloud platform itself